eliflores/coding-katas-ruby/README.md

 1. Clone the repository
 2. Install the version of ruby in the [CI workflow](.github/workflows/ci.yml)
+3. Install dependencies: `gem install bundler && bundle install`
-3. Run static analysis: `bundle exec rubocop`
+4. Run static analysis: `bundle exec rubocop`
-4. Run tests: `bundle exec rspec --format documentation`
+5. Run tests: `bundle exec rspec --format documentation`
-5. Write the tests, write the code, lint the code, and have fun!
+6. Write the tests, write the code, lint the code, and have fun!
-6. Open a Pull Request, wait for all the checks to pass, and merge! 🎉
+7. Open a Pull Request, wait for all the checks to pass, and merge! 🎉